avigneau-phdata/fivetran-demo/README.md

 ![System architecture diagram](./architecture.png)

+Data is being pulled from the Finnhub API for [stock candles](https://finnhub.io/docs/api/stock-candles) data, up through the current date minus one week (because of when the data is updated in the Finnhub API)

 ## Required Environment Prerequisites

 - Must have an AWS account user and associated access key credentials with permissions to: